HSF/hsf.github.io/_gsocprojects/2019/project_KM3NeT.md

   on-line monitoring of the deep sea environment and the sea bottom at depth of several kilometers.
 summary: |
-  A large deep-sea reseach infrastructure that houses two next-generation neutrino telescopes in addition to instrumentation for Earth and Sea sciences.
+  A large deep-sea research infrastructure that houses two next-generation neutrino telescopes in addition to instrumentation for Earth and Sea sciences.
 ---